intaylor/newsticker/README.md

 To run this project,

+0. use yo angular generator to create an angular seed project
-1. unzip the project in a directory : $dir
+1. Copy all the files into the seed project
 2. cd $dir/nextissue, run grunt serve, please make sure grunt is installed on your running machine
 3. preview the project